 Advertisement

-The team collects donated home items from the local community – everything from sofas to TVs to clean bedding – to sell on, including at a heavily discounted price for people on low incomes.
+The team collects donated furniture and home items from the local community – everything from sofas to TVs to clean bedding – to sell on, including at a heavily discounted price for people on low incomes.
 Supporting more than 2,500 families each year, the organisation estimates it has diverted around 400 tonnes of items from landfill and gave away roughly £25,000 worth free of charge in the year before the pandemic.

 “We make sure that the money families contribute – they often do really want to contribute – covers everything they need,” Everett said.